ralexander-phi/rss-blogroll-network/README.md

 # Feed2Pages

-Aggregate RSS feeds into your own news feed web site
+A blogroll that aggregates RSS feeds into your own news feed web site.

 ## Use cases

 * A personal RSS reader you can access from all your devices
-* Share what you're reading and the RSS feeds you follow
+* Share what you're reading and promote the RSS feeds you follow
 * Aggregate multiple feeds to create a news feed for a particular topic
+* Discover new blogs from the bloggers you follow

 ## Build your own